If a healthcare provider suggests you take an antidepressant like Lexapro, it’s natural to have some questions.

 This helps people who have symptoms that affect their ability to eat, sleep, respond to their environment appropriately, and feel pleasure in their daily life.

-A study comparing Lexapro with the generic version of escitalopram found that both medications were equally effective as initial treatments for moderate to severe major depression.
+A study comparing Lexapro (the brand name) with the generic version of escitalopram found that both medications were equally effective as initial treatments for moderate to severe major depression.

 Side Effects of Lexapro